avisanghavi/arly-adopter-agent/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, please open an issue in the GitHub repository or contact the maintainers.